Grants & Funding Opportunities for Schools

 The Royal Geographical Society offers funding for geography teachers at secondary level to develop imaginative and creative educational resources with the help of a university collaborator.

-The Institute of Education also offers a primary Mandarin toolkit, which is free to download, to introduce Mandarin at your school.
+The Institute of Education offers a primary Mandarin toolkit, which is free to download, to introduce Mandarin at your school.

 The Spanish Embassy Education Office offers some free resources and links for teaching Spanish at primary and A-level.